Reporting to Parents

 The Curriculum Knowledge and Understanding judgements are as follows:

-Curriculum Knowledge and Understanding Statement
+Curriculum Knowledge and Understanding Statement |

-The student has performed exceptionally well in the subject's curriculum so far, demonstrating comprehensive knowledge, understanding and application.
+The student has performed exceptionally well in the subject's curriculum so far, demonstrating comprehensive knowledge, understanding and application. |

-The student's performance has been good in the subject's curriculum so far, demonstrating good knowledge, understanding and application.
+The student's performance has been good in the subject's curriculum so far, demonstrating good knowledge, understanding and application. |

-The student has performed competently in the subject's curriculum so far, demonstrating sound knowledge, understanding and application.
+The student has performed as expected in the subject's curriculum so far, demonstrating sound knowledge, understanding and application. |

-The student has performed at least at a basic level in all parts of the subject's curriculum so far, demonstrating elementary knowledge, understanding and application.
+The student is working towards the expected level in the subject's curriculum so far, demonstrating elementary knowledge, understanding and application. |

-The student has performed at a basic level in some parts of the subject's curriculum so far, demonstrating limited comprehensive knowledge, understanding and application.
+The student has performed at a basic level in some parts of the subject's curriculum so far, demonstrating limited knowledge, understanding and application. |

 Reporting to parents at Key Stage 4